john-h-kastner/regex-complement-prolog/regex.md

 The approach we will use is as follows:

-1. Parse the string representation of regex into an abstract syntax tree.
+1. Parse the string representation of the regex into an abstract syntax tree.
 2. Convert the abstract syntax tree of the regex into a non-deterministic finite automaton (NFA).
 3. Convert the NFA into a deterministic finite automaton (DFA).